JakeG2004/ProjectMicrobe/Documentation/PythonPop/Microbe.md

-# Microbe
+# Microbe Class

 ## Overview
-The microbe class is used by the [Population Engine](./PopEngine.md) to simluate growth and interaction between several microbes and their environments.
+The microbe class is used by the [Population Engine](./PopEngine.md) to simluate growth and interaction between several microbes and the [Environment](./Environment.md).

 ## Fields
 * **String name**: Stores the name of the microbe